neondatabase/website/content/docs/introduction/roadmap.md

 * **Improvements to Vercel integration**

-    Adding support for GitHub and Bitbucket as part of the Vercel integration.
-Additionally, to ensure that users of the integration that access Neon from Vercel's serverless environment do not run out of connections, we're changing the database connection settings added to a Vercel project to pooled connections by default.
+    To ensure that users of the integration that access Neon from Vercel's serverless environment do not run out of connections, we're changing the database connection settings added to a Vercel project to pooled connections by default.

 ### Account management

 * **Organization support**

     We are adding features to support using Neon in your organization.
 Later, we'll add support for managing individual teams within the organization as well.

-* **Improved project sharing**

-    We're making it easier to view who owns which projects when sharing projects with others.
-We're also improving how usage limits are handled between shared projects.

 ### More regions